EBolle/NLP-Weather-dataset/README.md

 - us_stations.txt this is a modified version of ghcnd-stations.txt (65.171 rows)

 Uncompressed these files contain more than 30GB of data.

+## The data model

+The data model provides insights into the steps taken to go from the raw data to the final table for the NLP researchers.
+You can find a detailed description in the [documentation folder](link_to_data_model)

 ## Transformations